paulovn/ml-vm-notebook/README.md

 2. If desired, open the Vagrantfile with a text editor and customize the options at the top of the file; see the relevant comments.
-   Specially interesting might be the amount of RAM/CPUs assigned to the Virtual Machine and, if access to a remote Spark cluster is sought, the IP address of the cluster.
+   Specially interesting might be the amount of RAM/CPUs assigned to the Virtual Machine and.
 Another configurable value is the notebook access password (in the `vm_password` variable).
    Note that no customization is needed to make the VM work (i.e. it will happily work with no changes to the Vagrantfile)